google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_center.rst

      + Correct

 .. image:: figures/seattle.jpg
    :align: center

 .. shortanswer:: cost_of_living_seattle_new_york

    You want to do a study on whether it is more expensive to rent an apartment in Seattle or in New York City.
-What data would you try to collect to answer this question and what summary statistics would be useful?
+What data would you collect to answer this question, and what summary statistics could be useful?

 The mean, median, and mode functions in Sheets all have the exact same syntax as